Chapter 9 Performance metrics

 • Does it predict well?
 (RMSE)

-Let us see how the three estimators compare on these criteria.
+Let us see how the three estimators compare on these metrics.

 runs %>%